War in Afghanistan (2001–2021): 2001: Invasion and early operations

 Shortly after the elevation of Karzai to the president on 5 December, the Taliban may have tried to seek a conditional surrender to Karzai.
 There are two conflicting accounts.
 The first is that an agreement, possibly signed by Mullah Omar, leader of the Taliban, was reached wherein the Taliban would surrender in exchange for immunity.
 The second is that the agreement was more narrowly focused on surrendering Kandahar.
 Taliban sources, on the other hand, say that Omar was not part of the deal and was not going to surrender Kandahar.
 Whatever the case, the US vetoed any sort of negotiation, in what historian Malkasian calls "one of the greatest mistakes" of the war.
 Omar disappeared, leaving either for another part of Afghanistan or Pakistan.
 The Taliban subsequently went into hiding, or fled to Pakistan, though many gave up arms as well.
 Most leaders and thousands of fighters went to Pakistan.
 Whether the Taliban had decided on an insurgency at this time is unknown.
 Taliban fighters remained in hiding in the rural regions of four southern provinces: Kandahar, Zabul, Helmand and Uruzgan.

 By late November, bin Laden was at a fortified training camp in Tora Bora.
-The battle of Tora Bora began on 6 December.
+The Battle of Tora Bora began on 30 November.
 CIA teams working with tribal militias followed bin Laden there and began to call in airstrikes to clear out the mountainous camp, with special forces soon arriving in support.
 While the tribal militia numbered 1,000, it was not fighting eagerly during Ramadan.
 While the CIA requested that United States Army Rangers be sent and Marines were ready to deploy, they were declined.
 Bin Laden was eventually able to escape at some point in December to Pakistan.

 The invasion was a striking military success for the Coalition.
 Fewer than 12 US soldiers died between October and March, compared to some 15,000 Taliban killed or taken prisoner.
 Special forces teams and their Afghan allies had done most of the work and relatively few soldiers had been required.
 Karzai was a respected, legitimate, and charismatic leader.
 Still, according to Malkasian, the failure to capture bin Laden or negotiate with the Taliban, or include them in any way in the new government, set the course for the long war that bin Laden had dreamed of getting the US into.

+In the early years of the war, Pakistan had been seen as a firm ally, and little concern had been given to its support of the Taliban.
+Pakistan had also helped capture numerous top Al-Qaeda leaders, including Khalid Sheikh Mohammed.
+But internally, Pakistan was providing significant funding, access to safe houses, and political support to the Taliban.
+Public opinion in Pakistan heavily favored the Taliban, and the US invasion was viewed very negatively.
+The government was in no position to expel the Taliban, lest it starts a conflict within its already fragile country.
+Thus the Taliban continued to use Pakistan as a base of operations and a safe haven to rebuild their strength.